-Stevens Point Orthopedics is proud to offer Magnetic Resonance Imaging (MRI) that is certified by both The Joint Commission (TJC) and the American College of Radiology (ACR) three days per week: Tuesday, Thursday, and Friday.
-Because MRI produces images from any angle with great clarity, it provides a wealth of diagnostic information.
+Three days a week – Tuesday, Thursday, and Friday – Stevens Point Orthopedics is proud to offer Magnetic Resonance Imaging (MRI) certified by The Joint Commission and the American College of Radiology.
+Because an MRI produces images from any angle with great clarity, it provides a wealth of diagnostic information.

 What is an MRI?

-The use of an MRI can assist your provider in locating the source of your pain.
 The MRI uses a magnetic field and radio waves to take images of structures and organs inside your body.
-During an MRI test, the area being studied is placed inside the MRI machine which holds a strong magnet.
-Radio waves are sent through your body causing the atoms in your body to send out their own signal.
+During an MRI test, the area being studied is placed inside the MRI machine.
+Radio waves are sent through your body, causing the atoms in your body to send out their own signal.
 The signal is picked up by the scanner and a computer turns this signal into images on a computer.
-The images from the MRI machine are digital, so they can be viewed and stored on a computer.
+MRI images are digital, so they can be viewed and stored on a computer.
 The images can also be viewed remotely, such as in the operating room or in an office exam room.

 Why is it done?

-Your provider may want to do an MRI for many reasons.
-MRI scans are useful to orthopedic providers but can be performed virtually on any body part to determine different pathologies.
-The most common reason for performing an MRI in an orthopedic clinic help further examine musculoskeletal issues.
-An MRI may be completed for determining and diagnosing the following:
+An MRI can help your provider locate the source of your pain, but your provider may want to do an MRI for many reasons.
+The most common reason for performing an MRI in an orthopedic clinic is to help examine musculoskeletal issues.
+An MRI may help determine and diagnose:

 - Rotator cuff injuries in the shoulder